A Combined Preconditioning Strategy for Nonsymmetric Systems: Applications and numerical results

 where the right hand side $ f $ is chosen so the exact solution is $ u^{\ast} = \sin(\pi x) \sin(\pi y)$, and we focus on the Incomplete Interior Penalty Discontinuous Galerkin (IIPG) \cite{IIPG04} discretization of the above model problem, with linear discontinuous finite element space (denoted by $V^{DG}$) on a shape regular triangulation of $ \Omega$, denoted by $\mathcal{T}_h$.
 The resulting method reads: {\it Find $u \in V^{DG}$} such that

 The bilinear form of the IIPG method is given by

 for all $ u,v \in V^{DG} $.
-Here, $K\in \mathcal{T}_h$ refer to an element of the triangulation, $e\subset \partial K$ denotes an edge of the element and we have denote by $\mathcal{E}_h$ the set of all such edges or skeleton of the partition $\mathcal{T}_h$.
-We have used the standard definition of the average and jump operators from \cite{abcm}, and the penalty parameter $ \eta $ is set to $5$ in all the experiments.
+Here, $K\in \mathcal{T}_h$ refer to an element of the triangulation, $e\subset \partial K$ denotes an edge of the element and we have denoted by $\mathcal{E}_h$ the set of all such edges or skeleton of the partition $\mathcal{T}_h$.
+We have used the standard definition of the average $\{\{.\}\}$ and jump $\left[ \left[.\right] \right]$ operators from \cite{abcm}, and the penalty parameter $ \eta $ is set to $5$ in all the experiments.
 We denote by $ A_h $ the matrix representation of the operator associated to the bilinear form \eqref{iipbilinear}, with standard Lagrange basis functions.
-Similarly, ${\bf u}$ and ${\bf f}$ denote the vector representations (in the same basis) of the solution (that we aim to compute) and the right hand side.
-In the end, the solution process amount to solve the nonsymmetric system:
+As noted in the fist section, with a small abuse of notation, we use the same notation $ A, B^{-1}, Z^{-1} $ and so on for operators and for their representations as matrices.
+Here, ${\bf u}$ and ${\bf f}$ denote the vector representations (in the same basis) of the solution (that we aim to compute) and the right hand side.
+In the end, the solution process amounts to solve the nonsymmetric system:

 The preconditioners we use are based on the standard two--level overlapping domain decomposition additive Schwarz preconditioner which we denote by $ B^{-1} $.
 To define it, we consider an overlapping partition of $ \Omega $ into rectangular subdomains $ \Omega_k $ which overlap each other by an amount equal to the fine discretization size $ h $.
 Then